-As our communities start to plan for the easing of restrictions in Wales, sport will be a vitally important consideration.
+As our communities started to plan for the easing of restrictions in Wales, sport has been a vitally important consideration.
 Our sportspeople, clubs and organisations are part of the fabric of everyday life.
-They and the hundreds of thousands of Welsh people who participate in sporting activities will be seeking to return to action as soon as possible.
-But progress must be carefully coordinated, with the health of our people country the primary consideration.
+They, and the hundreds of thousands of Welsh people who participate in sporting activities, have been seeking to return to action as soon as possible.
+But progress has needed to be carefully coordinated, with the health of our country the primary consideration.

 The Welsh Government has worked closely with a number of partners and stakeholders, including Sport Wales and the Welsh Sports Association (WSA), to develop this guidance.
-Sport in Wales has come together to collectively address the public health concerns around an inclusive return to activity, training and competition and demonstrate a collective ability to put in mitigation measures to ensure public safety.
-As many of the issues are shared across sport, depending on the context in which they take place, considerable progress can be made by working together.
+Sport in Wales has come together to collectively address the public health concerns around an inclusive return to activity, training and competition and demonstrate a collective ability to implement mitigation measures to ensure public safety.
+As many of the issues are shared across sport, depending on the context in which they take place, considerable progress has been made by working together.

 This guidance does not constitute legal advice or replace any government or Public Health Wales advice; nor does it provide any commentary or advice on health related issues.
-Individuals, sports clubs, National Governing Bodies (NGBs) and affected organisations should therefore ensure that they seek independent advice from medical practitioners prior to implementing any return to sport plan.
+Individuals, sports clubs, National Governing Bodies (NGBs) and affected organisations should therefore continue to ensure that they seek prior independent advice from medical practitioners in their progressive implementation of their return to sport plans.

-This is a process, not an event, taking place in an evolving landscape.
-The Welsh Government has no formal role in agreeing specific protocols developed by sports, clubs or facilities for returning to activity when it is appropriate and safe to do so, but we will continue to advise and we will be working closely with the sector for an extended period in support of a safe and inclusive return to sport.
-This guidance will be reviewed regularly with updates provided through our partners.
+This continues to be a process, not an event, taking place in an evolving landscape.
+The Welsh Government has no formal role in agreeing specific protocols developed by sports, clubs or facilities for their return to activity as it has been appropriate and safe to do so, but we will continue to advise and we will be working closely with the sector for an extended period in support of a safe and inclusive return to sport.
+This guidance has continued to be reviewed regularly with updates provided through our partners.

 Coronavirus health regulations

 The regulations have been updated over the months since March as the situation with the pandemic has evolved.
-The Welsh Government has been reviewing the regulations every 21 days and, on the basis of the latest available scientific evidence, considers whether they need to stay in place or whether they can be eased.
+The Welsh Government has been reviewing the regulations every 21 days and, on the basis of the latest available scientific evidence, considers whether they need to remain in place or whether they can be eased.
 We have published guidance and a set of frequently asked questions to support any amendments, and other key Welsh Government guidance documents are also updated as necessary to take account of any changes or easements made.

 The latest evidence from the UK Scientific Advisory Group for Emergencies (SAGE) and the advice of the Chief Medical Officer for Wales and the Welsh Government’s Technical Advisory Cell say that the first peak of infection has passed and rates continue to fall.
 However, it is too soon to ease all the restrictions.
-Social distancing and some business closure regulations remain in place.
-People should not be indoors with anyone who is not a member of their household unless they have a good reason.
+Social/physical distancing requirements and some business closure regulations remain in place.
+People should not be indoors with anyone who is not a member of their household (including extended households) unless they have a good reason.
 (Wherever this guidance mentions “households” or “people you share a home with”, this should be taken also to include extended households.)

-The Welsh Government’s ‘frequently asked questions’ about Coronavirus regulations is regularly updated to provide advice about what people and businesses can and cannot do during the outbreak.
+The Welsh Government’s ‘frequently asked questions’ about Coronavirus regulations is regularly updated to provide advice about what people and businesses can and cannot do as the pandemic has evolved.

 Developing a collaborative phased return for sport

-Early engagement with our sport sectors, facilitated by Sport Wales and the WSA, has been essential to start developing a phased return for sport.
+Early engagement with our sport sectors, facilitated by Sport Wales and the WSA, has been essential in progressing a phased return for sport.
 By working together the sector identified a basic framework for a phased return that was outlined in the Welsh Government’s ‘Unlocking our Society and Economy’ roadmap.

-The timing and extent of resumed activity across the four themes in the roadmap will vary as we progress through the phases for moving out of lockdown.
-However, the message is clear: some activities - due to the limitations posed by social distancing - lend themselves to resuming earlier than others and a coordinated approach is required.
+The timing and extent of resumed activity across the four themes in the roadmap has varied as we have progressed through the phases for moving out of lockdown.
+However, the message has been clear: some activities - due to the limitations posed by social/physical distancing – have been able to be resumed earlier than others and a coordinated approach has been required.